On the exact feasibility of convex scenario programs with discarded constraints: Numerical example

-Note that the computational requirements of the proposed approach are lower with respect to the greedy removal strategy of~\cite{CG:11} (see also \cite{Cal:10}).
-To put this in perspective, to remove $ 100 $ scenarios in the previous example when $ d = 10 $, the greedy strategy, as described in~\cite{CG:11}, requires the solution of $ 1101 $ optimization problems of the form~\eqref{eq:logistic_problem}, whereas the proposed scheme only needs to solve $ 11 $ of these problems.
+Even though improving the computational requirements of the discarding procedure is not the main focus of our work, as a byproduct of the proposed removal scheme, the computational requirements of the proposed approach are lower with respect to the greedy removal strategy in~\cite{CG:11} (see also \cite{Cal:10}).
+To put this in perspective, to remove $ 100 $ scenarios in the previous example when $ d = 10 $, the greedy strategy requires the solution of $ 1101 $ optimization problems of the form~\eqref{eq:logistic_problem}, whereas the proposed scheme only needs to solve $ 11 $ of these problems.
 The computational savings are more pronounced as the dimension of the problem grows.

-\begin{remark} Note that Theorem~\ref{theo:main_result_non_deg} offers an improvement with respect to Theorem~\ref{theo:sampl-disc},~\cite{CG:11,Cal:10}, as far as probabilistic guarantees on the probability of constraint violation are concerned.
-However, the effect of the proposed discarding scheme with respect to the greedy removal strategy of~\cite{CG:11,Cal:10}, does not necessarily follow the one of Figure~\ref{fig:10D_logistic_2}, but is problem dependent. \end{remark}
+However, the performance improvement of the proposed discarding scheme with respect to the greedy removal strategy described in~\cite{CG:11,Cal:10} is problem dependent in general.